rinehartj/rinehartj.github.io/_3dportfolio/wallshelf-3Dprint.md

 importance: 1
 tags: [3D print]

-extended_description: |
-  This shelf is composed of 4 parts and can be 3D-printed on any modern 3D printer.
-It is designed to mount via adhesive strips at the top of the supports.
-The base can be printed on a glass sheet for a reflective finish.

 specifications:
   - label: Date
     value: 2025
 ---

+This shelf is composed of 4 parts and can be 3D-printed on any modern 3D printer.
+It is designed to mount via adhesive strips at the top of the supports.
+The base can be printed on a glass sheet for a reflective finish.